JayakrishnanJK/chie-appliance-setup/README.md

-# Welcome to the Citus Health Integration Engine (CHIE)

 The CHIE helps connect Citus Health cloud servers with customers' Electronic Health Records (EHR), Revenue Cycle Management (RCM), and other systems behind private firewalls.
 It acts as a connection engine and gateway between Citus Health applications in the cloud and customers' local systems.

 ## Server software requirements